Murder of Tracie McBride: Tracie McBride

-Trial, appeals, and penalty
+Trial, appeals, and execution

+Trial

 Jones, indicted in March 1995, was tried in federal court in Lubbock, Texas, since he had kidnapped McBride from a military base.
 His specific charge was "kidnapping within special maritime/territorial jurisdiction resulting in death".
 U.S. Attorney Tanya K. Pierce was the prosecutor.
 McBride's family supported the prosecutor's decision to seek the death penalty for Jones.
 The trial was moved from San Angelo to Lubbock due to the news coverage in the former city.

 The trial began on October 16, 1995.
-Nine members of the twelve-person jury were female and the rest were male.
+Nine members of the twelve-person jury were female and 3 were male.
 Jones stated that he committed the crime due to trauma he received during his military duties, indicative of Gulf War syndrome.
 Evidence showing brain damage to Jones was presented.
 Jones was convicted on October 23, after two days of testimony and 65 minutes of deliberation from the jury.
 After finding that Jones had intentionally killed McBride, the jury proceeded to sentencing.

 The sentencing phase involved the jury deliberating for 6.5 hours.
 The prosecution alleged four statutory aggravating circumstances and three non-statutory aggravating circumstances.
 The jury unanimously found two statutory aggravating circumstances: Jones killed McBride during the commission of a kidnapping and the murder involved torture or serious physical abuse to McBride, referring to the rape.
 The finding of statutory aggravating circumstances officially made the McBride's murder a capital offense.
 The jury rejected two other alleged statutory aggravating circumstances: Jones had knowingly put lives other than that of McBride at risk and the murder was premeditated.
 As for non-statutory aggravating circumstances, the jury unanimously found that McBride's family had suffered from her death and that McBride was vulnerable due to her young age and other characteristics, but rejected the argument that Jones would present a future danger.

 The defense presented 11 mitigating circumstances, which a varying number of jurors agreed upon: